Kangran/turtle-trading/README.md

 Universe: https://www.quantopian.com/help#available-futures

 # handle-data
 Process data every minute.
 Executes from 6:31 AM to 5 PM UTC-4.
-Get prices.
-Validate prices.
-Transpose prices.
-Compute average true range.
-Compute dollar volatility.
-Compute profit.
-Compute trade size.
+Place order on entry signal.

 # validate-markets
 Drop markets that stopped trading.
 Set markets as continuous futures to allow access to a rolling window of futures contracts.